KhushalKhare/software_development/README.md

 ## Clean Code Development

-Clean code advancement alludes to composing code that is not difficult to peruse, straightforward, and simple to keep up with.
-The objective is to deliver code that capabilities accurately as well as efficient, productive, and follows best practices.
-Clean code resembles an efficient and indisputable recipe; it's simple for anybody to follow and comprehend.
+Clean Code Development refers to writing code that is easy to read, understand, and maintain.
+Delivering code that is correct, productive, efficient, and adheres to best practices is the goal.
+Clean code is easy for everyone to follow and understand; it's like an effective and unquestionable recipe.

 Here is my PDF that states why my code is clean [Clean Code Development.pdf](https://github.com/KhushalKhare/software_development/blob/main/Clean%20Code%20Development%20(2).pdf)